obfusk/apksigcopier/README.md

 [![CI](https://github.com/obfusk/apksigcopier/workflows/CI/badge.svg)](https://github.com/obfusk/apksigcopier/actions?query=workflow%3ACI)
 [![GPLv3+](https://img.shields.io/badge/license-GPLv3+-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.html)

-## apksigcopier - copy/extract/patch apk signatures
+## apksigcopier - copy/extract/patch apk signatures & compare apks

 `apksigcopier` is a tool for copying APK signatures from a signed APK to an unsigned one (in order to verify reproducible builds).
-Its command-line tool offers three operations:
+It can also be used to compare two APKs with different signatures.
+Its command-line tool offers four operations:

 * copy signatures directly from a signed to an unsigned APK
 * extract signatures from a signed APK to a directory
 * patch previously extracted signatures onto an unsigned APK
+* compare two APKs with different signatures

 ### Extract